ChessWorld.net - Play Online Chess

 Is the Sicilian Dragon a good opening?

 Yes, the Sicilian Dragon is a good opening if you enjoy sharp play and are willing to study the typical attacking patterns.
-It is not the easiest Sicilian, but it can be very dangerous for both sides.
+Its defining feature is Black's kingside fianchetto, which creates long-diagonal pressure and often leads to opposite-side attacking races.
+Use the Dragon trainer position and the replay section to see how quickly these positions can become dangerous for both sides.

 Is the Sicilian Defense only for tactical players?

 No, the Sicilian Defense is not only for tactical players.
-Some Sicilian lines are wildly tactical, but others are more positional and revolve around structure, timing, and piece placement.
+Some Sicilian lines are wildly tactical, but many others are positional fights about structure, weak squares, central breaks, and long-term counterplay.
+Use the variation map and replay games to compare a sharp attacking Sicilian with a more strategic one.